wevm/wagmi/notes.md

   - Removed `overrides` in favor of `eth_sendTransaction` args (`gas`, `maxFeePerGas`, `value`, etc): https://viem.sh/docs/contract/writeContract.html#parameters
 - `useContractWrite`
   - Removed `overrides` in favor of `eth_sendTransaction` args (`gas`, `maxFeePerGas`, `value`, etc): https://viem.sh/docs/contract/writeContract.html#parameters
+  - Removed requirement for "prepare" mode.
+Prepare Hooks are no longer required.
+  - Renamed `recklesslySetUnpreparedArgs` to `args`.
+  - Removed `recklesslySetUnpreparedOverrides`.
+They are now on the root level of the function.
 - `useContract`
   - Removed.
 Use `getContract` instead.
 - `watchContractEvent`